 +Good AOE specialist

 +High Armor and Reality growth

 -Unreliable emergency healing

 Ralph was the original Tank, given to the player as an introductory hero.
 Ralph’s destructive tendencies in the movies are better reflected in his highly disruptive play style rather than his strength.
 He takes control of the battlefield with his very frequent stuns and occasional silence, capable of affecting multiple targets at a time.
 His CC don’t last very long nor do they inflict much meaningful damage.
-As such, Ralph tends to be outshined by the many, many stun-inducing heroes that came after him.
+As such, Ralph tends to heavily compete with by the many, many stun-inducing heroes for a team slot.
 Still, he’s not a totally incompetent pick most of the time anyway.
-It’s true that his low stats make him a poor choice for high-level PvP, but he can be decent in a Invasion.
+It’s true that his low stats make him a poor choice for high-level Arena, but he can be decent in Coliseum, Guild Wars, and Invasion.